 Working Groups

 The Network has defined five areas of particular practical interest for research and collaboration and has set up a Working Group of relevant experts to deliver activity and contributions in these areas.
-A research prioritisation exercise is being carried out in Aug/Sept 2023 within the SLDN network generally to identify potential research questions to be taken forward with most urgency by the working groups.
+A research prioritisation exercise was carried out in Aug/Sept 2023 within the SLDN network generally to identify potential research questions to be taken forward with most urgency by the working groups.

 Setting Research Priorities